 Provincetown / Martha's Vineyard

-Before Acadia, we ate every lobster roll available in the Portland area.
-Call us the tourists we are, they tasted so amazing.
+Before Acadia, I ate every lobster roll available in the Portland area.
+Call us the tourists that we are; they tasted so amazing.
 So much so, that yes, we did go actual lobster fishing (catch & release).
 Also I can’t recommend biking around from brewery to brewery enough.